errael/astrology-castro/README.md

 When multiple files are compiled together, the `.map` base file name defaults to the first file in the input file list; it is explicitly specifed with the `--mapname=base`.

+There's [examples.d](examples.d), [astrotest.d](astrotest.d), and [test.d](test.d). test.d checks
-There's examples.d, astrotest.d and test.d with their gold files.
+lowlevel functionality and has gold files.

 ### Working with multiple files.

 Compiling multiple files together is the simplest way to resolve symbolic references between files.
-Examine [multi-file test](https://github.com/errael/astrology-castro/tree/main/astrotest.d) which is compiled and then run on astrolog.
+Examine [astrotest.d](astrotest.d) which is compiled and then run on astrolog.
 In that directory do `./run_tests`, or do
 ```
 castro --mapname=testing expressions.castro flow_control.castro test_infra.castro main.castro
 astrolog -i expressions.as -i flow_control.as -i test_infra.as -i main.as